-This isn't theoretical.
-When Dynamic Forms enhance rather than replace platform features, a 40% improvement in three areas creates 274% total value increase.
-That's the compound effect.
+📊 Key Stat: When Dynamic Forms enhance rather than replace platform features, a 40% improvement in three areas creates a 274% total value increase—not the 60% you'd expect from additive improvements.

 Each team optimizes locally but fails globally.
 The result?
 Data silos, process gaps, and millions in hidden inefficiency costs.